Last Updated on September 13, 2023

-If you’re fascinated by all things tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.
+If it fascinates you by all things like tattoo, piercing, and body-mod related, there’s a good chance you’re ITCHING to get your first tattoo.
 It’s an exciting milestone, and for some, it’s the beginning of a journey that will lead to many more modifications in the future.

 However, making permanent alterations to your body is a very big decision.
 For the safety of yourself and your tattooist, tattoos cannot be done without adhering to specific state laws.